Santoku Knife Vs Chef Knife

 A chef knife is used for preparing multiple dishes, including fish, meat, steak, salad, fruit, and many other dishes.
 It is perfect for chopping, cutting, slicing, dicing, mincing, and trimming.
 Some have specific designs and blade shapes like carving, cleaving, trimming, and slicing blades.

 Most chef knives come with curved shape blades, due to which they are more versatile and multifunctional compared to santoku knives.
 A Chef knife is also called a cooking knife.
 A chef knife is only recommended for slicing, cutting, and deboning purposes, whereas on the other hand, a santoku knife is preferred for chopping, mincing, and dicing purposes.

 The standard size of any chef knife is between 6” to 12”.
 Due to its thick and wide blade design, the knife is perfect for cutting meat slabs and dense fruits.
 Some knives with thinner and longer structures with sharp spines are perfect for trimming, carving, cleaving, and deboning purposes, especially in a tight area.

 If you want to cut or slice anything with the chef knife with ease and perfection, you must know the skills.
-If you have a lot of work-related to fruits, vegetables, and herbs, then having a chef knife will undoubtedly help you in your work.
-Generally, a chef knife is sharpened at an angle of 15 To 20 Degree by using a sharpening tool or a honing steel rod.
+If you have a lot of work related to fruits, vegetables, and herbs, having a chef knife will undoubtedly help your career.
+Generally, a chef knife is sharpened at an angle of 15 To 20 Degrees using a sharpening tool or a honing steel rod.

 For sharpening the knife, hold the knife in an upward position in V-Shape by keeping the knife 2cm apart from the top of the steel.
 Now rub the blade for at least 5 to 10 minutes.
 Sharpen the knife at least once a month for maximum performance and efficiency.
 For cleaning chef knives, only hand wash is recommended.